 The California Department of Fair Employment and Housing (DFEH) conducts public fair housing enforcement in Milpitas.
 Residents may submit complaints to the agency, which they will investigate and determine whether or not the complainant has a right to sue.
 Santa Clara-wide Community engagement has indicated that advocates prefer to file complaints with HUD over DFEH, because the intake process can be lengthy.
 DFEH tends to have a high volume of cases, with advocates reporting intake interviews sometimes taking place up to four months after filing a complaint.
 There has also been inconsistent reporting among various investigations.
-DFEH tends to achieve better results if there is more evidence provided upfront, and/or if the site of the complaint is near their offices.
-Santa Clara, of which Milpitas is a part, was responsible for over 600 received complaints.
+DFEH tends to achieve better results if there is more evidence provided upfront, and/or if the site of the complaints.
 While there is not segregated data for the cities within Santa Clara County to determine how many of these complaints originated from Milpitas, the high total number does suggest that there are likely many complaints of poor fair housing enforcement in Milpitas causing tenants to reach out to organizations such as DFEH.
 There has also been a growing consciousness amongst locals surrounding increased rates of unjust evictions and sudden rent changes due to "the absence of laws to protect tenants here in Milpitas," suggesting poor fair housing enforcement to hold city landlords accountable.
-90

 Milpitas does have some forms of public fair housing outreach.
 The Milpitas City hosted workshops on "fair housing, tenant support resources, and various housing-related programs in partnership with local nonprofit agencies."
 The City has also asked for public input on their fair housing decisions as part of the process of administering its CDBG funds.
-92